Multi-Cluster Management Pattern

 Cluster API for cluster lifecycle

-Cluster API (CAPI) standardises cluster provisioning.
+Cluster API (CAPI) standardises cluster provisioning across clouds.
 Per-cloud providers handle the underlying infrastructure; CAPI gives a consistent interface.
+Useful when clusters come and go often, but the operational complexity is real and not every team needs it.

 Policy across clusters